ppizarro/my.vim/README.md

 - Press `F4`  to outliner viewer

-- Press `c-p` to search in the history
+- Press `c-p` to search across files in the current directory
+- Press `a-p` to search in the buffers
-- Press `c-b` to search across files in the current directory
+- Press `c-b` to search in the history
 - Press `c-g` to jump between declarations

 # To select the content of a function enclosure: